-- The linear mathematical model of the memristor - The nonlinear mathematical model of the memristor
+- Linear mathematical model of the memristor. - Nonlinear mathematical model of the memristor

-2.1 The linear mathematical model of the memristor
+2.1 Linear mathematical model of the memristor

 The definition of a broad class of systems called memristive systems was given in [20].
 These systems are described by the equations: